 So what do they do?
 They give you a very handy little piece of paper that you can keep in your passport and then discard when you get home or onto your next destination.
 You get one when you arrive, and one when you leave.

 How much you are questioned and how many times you are questioned depends on how you arrive at the airport (via the train or taxi), what answers you give, who you happen to be questioned by and whatever assessment of your risk level the individual security officers make on any given day.
-There is a good chance you may be questioned before you get into the airport itself, and you will certainly be questioned before you even get to the check in counter.
+There is a good chance you may be questioned before you get into the main part of the airport itself, and you will certainly be questioned before you even get to the check in counter.

 The small guy with the bald head who questioned me was very good at what he did.
 Probably ex military of some sort, he was quite likely highly trained in numerous psychological interrogation techniques as he gauged my responses and switched his questions based on them.
 He was very polite and extremely friendly, making the questions seem like a simple informal chat, but he asked and repeated routine – and a few not so routine – questions with practiced ease.